waldronlab/bugphyzz/README.md

 status](https://www.r-pkg.org/badges/version/bugphyzz)](https://CRAN.R-project.org/package=bugphyzz)
 <!-- badges: end -->

-Bugphyzz is a collection of physiological features about bacteria.
-We are curating the databases through 3 main methods: webscraping, bulk download from online databases, and manual curation from literature.
-Mainly this database will be used to analyze microbiome data.
+BugPhyzz is a collection of physiological features about bacteria to be used as a resource for physiological discovery and producing signatures.
+We are continuously curating BugPhyzz databases through 3 main methods: webscraping, bulk download from online databases, and manual curation from literature.
+Mainly this database was concieve for analyzing microbiome data using physiological information.
 BugPhyzz can allow a user to look at specific physiologies, and make signature sets with specific bugs.
+The uniform structure of the data is what allows for the latter to manifest.

+We curated informatiob like Gram stain, optimal temperature, fermenation, respiration, size, shape, colony arrangement, and 27 more physiologies.
+We have made BugPhyzz accessible via direct download or through our R package.

 ## Installation